Volodya13/rsschool-cv/cv.md

 * __GitHub:__ @Volodya13
 ---
 ## ABOUT ME
 Hello everyone!
 My name's Vladimir and I'm 38.
-I've been   working as a screen-printer for the last 8 years and now I'm working on junior position in at the local web studio.
+I like music, pets and kind pleasant people.
+I've been   working as a screen-printer for the last 8 years and now I'm working on full-stack(junior) position in at the local web-applications developing studio.
 Also I am continue my self-study to improve my skills.
 Because I'm going to get advanced level for this.
 I live in Kazakhstan, Almaty city.
 I'm taking several courses such as "RSSchool Frontend Dev." and "Udemy: WEB-Dev and Java Script + React" to become a strong and confident front-end developer.
-I'd like to work to create something unusual.
+I'd like to work to create something unusual(for example I have the serveral ideas to create web-apps for pets and right now we're working on conception for this with my muse).
 And I really sure that I'll have been reached for my aim definitely.
 ---
 ## MY EDUCATION
 * Accounting a finance (unfinished college)